Introduction

 Definitions

-All definitions in the language is done using the `def` command including variable definitions, constant definitions, function definitions, class definitions, etc. The general syntax is as follows:
+Definitions in the language are done using the `def` command including variable definitions, constant definitions, function definitions, class definitions, etc. The `function`, `class`, and `module` commands also provide a shorter syntax without the use of the `def` keyword.
+The `def` command has the following syntax:

 "def" name ":" body.